-The U.S. banking agencies have indicated informally that they expect to propose regulations implementing Basel III in mid-2011 with final adoption of implementing regulations in mid-2012.
+The U.S. banking agencies have indicated informally that they expect to propose regulations implementing Basel III during the first quarter of 2012 and final rules later in 2012.
 Notwithstanding its release of the Basel III framework as a final framework, the Basel Committee is considering further amendments to Basel III, including the imposition of additional capital surcharges on globally systemically important financial institutions.
 In addition to Basel III, the Dodd-Frank Act requires or permits the Federal banking agencies to adopt regulations affecting banking institutions' capital requirements in a number of respects, including potentially more stringent capital requirements for systemically important financial institutions.
-Accordingly, the regulations ultimately applicable to us may be substantially different from the Basel III final framework as published in December 2010.
+On November 22, 2011, the FRB issued a final rule requiring top-tier U.S. bank holding companies with total consolidated assets of \$50 billion or more to submit annual capital plans for review.
+In addition, the FRB also expects these banks to demonstrate that they can achieve the capital ratios required by the Basel III framework as applied to the U.S. Accordingly, the regulations ultimately applicable to us may be substantially different from the Basel III final framework as published in December 2010 and redefined in 2011.

 Liquidity Ratios under Basel III.
 Historically, regulation and monitoring of bank and bank holding company liquidity has been addressed as a supervisory matter, both in the U.S. and internationally, without required formulaic measures.
 The Basel III final framework requires banks and bank holding companies to measure their liquidity against specific liquidity tests that, although similar in some respects to liquidity measures historically applied by banks and regulators for management and supervisory purposes, going forward will be required by regulation.
 One test, referred to as the liquidity coverage ratio ("LCR"), is designed to ensure that the banking entity maintains an adequate level of unencumbered high-quality liquid assets equal to the entity's expected net cash outflow for a 30-day time horizon (or, if greater, 25% of its expected total cash outflow) under an acute liquidity stress scenario.
 The other, referred to as the net stable funding ratio ("NSFR"), is designed to promote more medium-and long-term funding of the assets and activities of banking entities over a one-year time horizon.
 These requirements will incent banking entities to increase their holdings of U.S. Treasury securities and other sovereign debt as a component of assets and increase the use of long-term debt as a funding source.
-The LCR would be implemented subject to an observation period beginning in 2011, but would not be introduced as a requirement until January 1, 2015, and the NSFR would not be introduced as a requirement until January 1, 2018.
+The LCR would be implemented subject to an observation period beginning in 2011, but would not be introduced as a requirement until January 1, 2018.
 These new standards are subject to further rulemaking and their terms may well change before implementation.